 The Dendrological Herbarium is preserved as a small, separate collection.

-THE ESTONIAN HERBARIUM contains more than 130 000 herbarium sheets.
+THE ESTONIAN HERBARIUM contains more than 156 000 herbarium sheets.
 A large part of the material was collected during investigations of Estonian flora in the second half of the 20th century.
-At that time, the main herbalists were Estonia’s best known botanists, including Maret Kask, Linda Viljasoo, Vilma Kuusk, Heljo Krall, Livia-Maria Laasimer, Visolde Puusepp, Haide-Ene Rebassoo, Silvia Talts, and Ella Tammemägi.
+At that time, the main herbalists were Estonia’s best known botanists, including Maret Kask, Linda Viljasoo, Vilma Kuusk, Heljo Krall, Livia-Maria Laasimer, Visolde Puusepp, Haide-Ene Rebassoo, Silvia Talts and Ella Tammemägi.
 As a result of the botanical investigations of that period, the 11-volumed work „Estonia’s SSR Flora“ was completed.
+In 2020 the „Atlas of the Estonian flora 2020“ was published.
+23 000 specimens collected during this Project are deposited in TAA herbarium.

-The more historical part of the collection originates from the end of the 19th century and the beginning of the 20th.
-You can find here herbarium sheets from many botanists and plant collectors of that time, including Paul Lackschewitz, Theodor Lackschewitz, Johannes Klinge, Carl Maximowitsch, Karl Reinhold Kupffer, Rudolf Lehbert, Alexander von Schrenk, Julius Killoman, Hugo Kapp and Gustav Vilbaste.
+The historical part of the collection originates from the end of the 19th century and the beginning of the 20th.
+You can find here herbarium sheets from many botanists and plant collectors of that time, including Alexander Georg von Bunge, Paul Lackschewitz, Theodor Lackschewitz, Johannes Klinge, Carl Maximowitsch, Karl Reinhold Kupffer, Rudolf Lehbert, Alexander von Schrenk, Julius Killoman, Hugo Kapp and Gustav Vilbaste.
+To the historical part belongs also „ Flora exsiccata Liv-.
+Esth- und Kurlands“ compiled by Alexander Georg von Bunge in years 1849-1853.
+The exsiccata in TAA collection includes 1700 specimens.

 TAA0052538 Carex rhizina Blytt ex Lindblom f. depauperata K.Eichw.